michalc/ivr_assignment/README.md

 ivr_assignment
 ==============

+## Requirements

+rospy, numpy, scipy and opencv are required.

+## Running

 Separate nodes have been written for each part of the assignment: only one node at a time should be run.

 ```